kitschpatrol/tldraw-cli/readme.md

 tldraw-cli open [files-or-urls..]
 ```

 Open a tldraw `.tldr` file or tldraw\.com URL your default browser.
 Uses a locally-hosted instance of tldraw.
 Call `open` without an argument to open a blank sketch.
 Sketches opened via URL are temporarily copied to the local system, and will not be kept in sync with tldraw.com.
+This command does not exit until the browser is closed.

 _"Save as" support is not yet implemented in the local tldraw instance, so the `open` command is only recommended for viewing purposes at the moment._